netdata/netdata/collectors/python.d.plugin/httpcheck/README.md

-# Http Check monitoring with Netdata
+# HTTP endpoint monitoring with Netdata

 Monitors remote http server for availability and response time.